 Here’s a real-life example: The astounding Pont du Gare, built in the first century AD.
-The UNESCO World Heritage site is captured in this NHK video.
+The UNESCO World Heritage site is captured in this World Heritage Journeys video.
 The pont supplied fresh water to the city of Nîmes in southern France:

 Related student activities: Managing Resources from National Geographic.